compoundingeffects/bigpictureschool/botany.md

     - The hydrogen then combines with carbon dioxide to make glucose (a type of sugar).
     - Oxygen is released as a byproduct, which is great for us because we need it to breathe!

-5. **More on photosynthesis**:
-    - Chlorophyll is the green pigment in plants that captures light energy.
-    - The process happens in two stages:
+5. **More on photosynthesis**: Chlorophyll is the green pigment in plants that captures light energy.
+The process happens in two stages:
-        - **Light reaction**: This happens in special membranes in the chloroplast.
+    - **Light reaction**: Light reaction happens in special membranes in the chloroplast.
 It's where sunlight is used to split water and make energy-rich molecules.
     - **Calvin cycle**: This uses the energy from the light reaction to turn carbon dioxide into glucose.

 6. **How plants grow**: Plants grow in two main ways:
     - **Primary growth**: This makes plants taller or longer.
 It happens at the tips of roots and shoots.